zhullyb/monyhar/monyhar/base/README.md

 multiple consumers across the codebase, consider placing it in a new directory under components/ instead.

-base is written for the Chromium project and is not intended to be used outside it.
-Using base outside of src.git is explicitly not supported, and base makes no guarantees about API (or even ABI) stability (like all other code in Chromium).
+base is written for the Monyhar project and is not intended to be used outside it.
+Using base outside of src.git is explicitly not supported, and base makes no guarantees about API (or even ABI) stability (like all other code in Monyhar).
 New code that depends on base/ must be in src.git.
 Code that's not in src.git but pulled in through DEPS (for example, v8) cannot use base.